Crell/AttributeUtils/README.md

 Note that if the sub-attribute is missing, `null` will be passed to the method.
 That is to allow a sub-attribute to have required parameters if and only if it is specified, while keeping the sub-attribute itself optional.
 You therefore *must* make the callback method's argument nullable.

-Sub-attributes may also be `Inheritable`.
+Sub-attributes may also be `Inheritable`, and may also implement the various `FromReflection*` interfaces.

 ### Multi-value sub-attributes